borntofrappe/fullstack-d3/README.md

 xAxisGroup.transition().call(xAxisGenerator);
 ```

-For the line, however, the same solution produces the undesired effect of a wriggle.
+For the line, the `transition` method produces the undesired effect of a wriggle.

 ```js
 line.transition(transition).attr('d', lineGenerator(data));